-How do browse vectors translate into document queries?
+How do select lists translate to AQL queries?

 In traditional SQL you may either fetch all columns of a table row by row, using SELECT FROM table , or select a subset of the columns.
-The list of table columns to fetch is commonly called column list or browse vector:
+The list of table columns to fetch is commonly called select list: